RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Quick Start Installation Guide.rst

 The following directions show how to install ROCm on supported Debian-based systems such as Ubuntu 18.04.x

-Note: These directions may not work as written on unsupported Debian-based distributions.
+**Note**: These directions may not work as written on unsupported Debian-based distributions.
 For example, newer versions of Ubuntu may not be compatible with the rock-dkms kernel driver.
 In this case, you can exclude the rocm-dkms and rock-dkms packages.

 For more information on the ROCm binary structure, see https://github.com/RadeonOpenCompute/ROCm/blob/master/README.md#rocm-binary-package-structure